Ishtar (film): Critical reception

+Sheila Benson of the Los Angeles Times was also positive, writing "It is a smart, generous, genuinely funny affair.
+Sometimes, like the camel who almost ambles away with the picture, it's longish in the tooth, but it is based on an extremely astute vision of life."
+A retrospective review from Jonathan Rosenbaum of the Chicago Reader stated: "This Elaine May comedy was the most underappreciated commercial movie of 1987.
+It isn't quite as good as May's previous features, but it's still a very funny work by one of this country's greatest comic talents."

+Audiences surveyed by CinemaScore gave the film a grade "C+" on scale of A+ to F.

 Aftermath

 As a result of the losses it suffered from the film and negative publicity, Coca-Cola re-evaluated its decision to enter the business.
-It spun off its entertainment holdings into a separate company named Columbia Pictures Entertainment, with Coca-Cola holding 49% of the stock.
-Two years later, it sold Columbia to Sony.Ishtar was nominated for three Golden Raspberry Awards, including Worst Picture and Worst Screenplay, with Elaine May winning Worst Director, tied with Norman Mailer for Tough Guys Don't Dance.
+It spun off its entertainment holdings into a separate company named Columbia Pictures Entertainment (now Sony Pictures Entertainment), with Coca-Cola holding 49% of the stock.
+Two years later, it sold Columbia to Sony.

+Ishtar was nominated for three Golden Raspberry Awards, including Worst Picture and Worst Screenplay, with May winning Worst Director, tied with Norman Mailer for Tough Guys Don't Dance.
 Ishtar also was nominated for Worst Picture at the 1987 Stinkers Bad Movie Awards.
 When the Stinkers unveiled their "100 Years, 100 Stinkers" list to present the 100 worst movies of the 20th century, Ishtar made the list and ranked at No. 20 in the listed bottom 20.

-The film's failure did not affect the friendship between Beatty and Hoffman, who both liked the final cut of the film; Beatty later cast his co-star in his more successful Dick Tracy.
+The film's failure did not affect the friendship between Beatty and Hoffman, who both liked the final cut; Beatty went on to cast his co-star in his more successful Dick Tracy.

 Beatty and May barely spoke for two years afterward, and friends of hers say she remains bitter about the experience.
-It was nine years before she took another screenwriting credit (for The Birdcage).
+She would wait nine years before taking another screenwriting credit (for The Birdcage).
 She was nominated for an Academy Award for Primary Colors, but has not directed another film since Ishtar.

-On December 20, 2010, Hoffman appeared on Late Show with David Letterman with Robert De Niro.
-When Letterman asked the actors if any of their films made them "wince a little bit", Hoffman joked "Well, I'm sure Bob feels ambivalent about Ishtar".
-(Letterman looked at his notes and observed that de Niro wasn't in that film.)
+On December 20, 2010, Hoffman appeared on the Late Show with David Letterman with Robert De Niro.
+When Letterman asked the actors if any of their films made them "wince a little bit", Hoffman joked, "Well, I'm sure Bob feels ambivalent about Ishtar."
+(Letterman looked at his notes and observed that De Niro wasn't in that film.)